SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 We need to keep re-evaluting ourselves and what is important to us and how we are hitting our benchmarks.
 Charging too much is one way to make money, but we thought of another one.
 What if you just learn how to do something so well that you can do it better and more consistently than everyone else?
 We document our processes and we work hard at growing ourselves with every client.

-At first SkyDev was just me and John, working like pigs in a tiny, poorly lit apartment.
-As we grew we decided we wanted to open up SkyDev to the who team.
-We realized we were in this together and there is something about transparency that brings people together.
-Building Skymouse is a project we all work on and can all feel good about rather than just keeping it limited to our daily client work.
-We are also a client to ourselves.
+SkyDev was me and John, working in a tiny, poorly lit apartment.
+We are a client to ourselves.

 I was really inspired by "The One Thing" by Gary Keller, as well as DHH's book "Get Work Done."
 We adapted some methodologies to help us work better and be more productive.